rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 with Docker to actually enable the sharing of volumes.

 Where Kubernetes differs strongly from Docker with regard to volumes is in *data volume containers*.
-Docker volumes can be *data volumes* or *data volume containers*.
+Docker volumes can be data volumes or data volume containers.
 Docker uses data volume containers as a means of sharing data volumes: one container, the data volume container, manages the data volume while other containers can use it.
 Docker prescribes the data volume containers mechanism as the preferred way to share data among containers.
 However, the team behind Kubernetes believes that data volume containers are a potential cause of failure in large-scale architectures and have chosen not to support data volume